BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-zedwallet.md

 To see the main menu of commands; type `help` and press `enter`:

 ```
-[TRTL trtl]: help
+[BLOC JENNY]: help

  1	advanced                 List available advanced commands
  2	address                  Display your payment address
- 3	balance                  Display how much TRTL you have
+ 3	balance                  Display how much BLOC you have
  4	backup                   Backup your private keys and/or seed
  5	exit                     Exit and save your wallet
  6	help                     List this help message
- 7	transfer                 Send TRTL to someone
+ 7	transfer                 Send BLOC to someone

 ```